Nathaniel-Hu/MacBots/README.md

 - 0.0.4: added extended functionality for revamping/updating data storage format; added data syncing function to save data in both forms (original and reformatted), allowing for data format conversions between preceding and succeeding program versions
 - 0.0.5: added extended functionality for deleting data entries in course item info matrix

+- 0.1.0: added extended functionality (duplicate methods) for processing both older and new versions of formatted data (original and updated); added method to create new course profiles with updated data formatting/attributes

-Last Updated: December 20th, 2019
+Last Updated: December 21th, 2019